kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/02_The_Kubernetes_Study_Guide/transcript.md

 This course comes with is very own study guide.
 You can find it on Github, so you just need to clone this repo to download it.

 This guide is made up of a number of sections and each of these section contains a series of topic folders.
-These sections and topic folders mirrors the Udemy course.
+These sections and topics mirrors the Udemy course.
 So for each video in this course there is a corresponding topic folder.

 For example, right now you're watching the video for this topic, the Kubernetes study guide.